 OISE is home to influential, world-renowned scholars, and has a strong reputation for its commitment to critical scholarship, scholar activism, and community engagement.
 As such, OISE faculty members are often called to lead University-wide indicatives aimed at enhancing equity, diversity and accessibility.
-For example, former OISE professor Suzanne Stewart48 is serving as Provostial Advisor on Indigenous Research.
+For example, former OISE professor Suzanne Stewart is serving as Provostial Advisor on Indigenous Research.
 Professor Ann Lopez of the Department of Leadership, Higher and Adult Education is currently serving as Provostial Advisor on Access Programs.
 Professor Lopez's work, feature in a recent article, focuses on ways the University can better coordinate and build on its access, outreach, and bridging programs to enhance the ability of students from diverse backgrounds to attend the University of Toronto.
 Formerly the Special Advisor on Status of Women Issues at the University of Toronto (2011-2014), in October 2019, Professor Njoki Wane of the Department of Social Justice Education was appointed as Advisor on Equity, Diversity & Inclusion to the Vice-President, Human Resources & Equity.
-In this role, Professor Wane informs the work of the Anti-racism and Cultural Diversity Office, and the general creation of an Equity, Diversity and Inclusion community of practice within the University.
+In this role, Professor Wane informs the work of the Anti-Racism and Cultural Diversity Office, and the general creation of an Equity, Diversity and Inclusion community of practice within the University.
 Professor Wane is also one of the four Co-Chairs of the University of Toronto anti-Black Racism Task Force.

-Stewart is currently Director of the Waakebiness-Bryce Institute for Indigenous Health at the Dalla Lana School of Public Health.
+&lt;sup>42 Previously faculty member at OISE's Department of Applied Psychology and Human Development, Professor Stewart is currently Director of the Waakebiness-Bryce Institute for Indigenous Health at the Dalla Lana School of Public Health.